ThatQuiz Test Library Take this test now

 D) They were archived without use.

 • 7.
-In what context did the Idaho Federal Writers' Project operate?
+What form of media did the Idaho Federal Writers’ Project explore?

 • 9.
 What type of stories did the Federal Writers' Project often collect?